LeeChang-Soo/ISLR-R/README.md

 # ISLR-R
-This is R code for 'A introduction to Statistical and Learning with R'
+This is ipynb code for 'A introduction to Statistical and Learning with R'